 About Tater

-Tater is a male Australian Shepherd almost 11 years old.
+Tater is a male Australian Shepherd about 11 years old.
 Carefully selected as a great representative of his breed, Chris decided to make him part of their program.
 Chris has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Excellent level